-- 1. If any person commits a controlled substance violation in which the punishment includes imprisonment for not more than two years and if he/she has been previously convicted for one or more controlled substances violations, he/she shall be punished as a Class I Felon.
-Up to five years in prison and/or fine. - If the violation includes imprisonment for not more than six months in prison and if he/she has been previously convicted of one or more controlled substances violations, he/she shall be guilty of a misdemeanor punishable by imprisonment of not more then two years and/or maximum fine of \$2,000. - 3.
-Any person eighteen years of age or older who sells or delivers any controlled substance to a person under sixteen year of age shall be punished as a Class E Felon.
+- If any person commits a controlled substance violation in which the punishment includes imprisonment for not more than two years and if he/she has been previously convicted for one or more controlled substance violations, he/she shall be punished as a Class I Felon.
+Up to five years in prison and/or fine. - 2.
+If the violation includes imprisonment for not more than six months in prison and if he/she has been previously convicted of one or more than two years and/or maximum fine of \$2,000. - 3.
+Any person eighteen years of age or older who sells or delivers any controlled substance to a person under sixteen years of age shall be punished as a Class E Felon.
 Up to thirty years in prison and/or fine.